XX-J/direct-links-out/ReadMe.md

 # ![logo](https://raw.githubusercontent.com/XX-J/Direct-links-out/master/icon.png) Direct links out
-Userscript that removes all this "You are leaving our site" and other redirection stuff from links.
+Userscript that removes all this "You are leaving our site..." and other redirection stuff from links.

 - Better anonymity
 - Faster surfing

-# Supported sites (with subdomains):
+# Supported sites:
 - 4PDA
 - Addons.Mozilla.Org
 - DanielDefo